Gchouchou/ob-q/README.md

 `:session` headers only supports `q` interpreter sessions.
 It **does not support** `qcon` sessions.
 Please use the `:handle` header argument to execute code on a remote session.

+## Program Header

+You can customize which q program that is used to run the code using the `:program` header.
+By default, we use the `q-program` variable from `q-mode`.
+Give a path to the executable or use an alias.

 ## Asynchronous Execution

 Use `:async` header to execute codeblock asynchronously.
+It uses by default `q-program` from `q-mode` on initialization of the package.
+If you need to customize the `q` binary ran in the subprocess, use the `:program` header from above.

 ## Handle